AryanMishra01/aryan-react/README.md

       - it will show error as: "Did you mean.."
       - Go to package.json and remove "main":  "App.js"

+# To run file using parcel:
+      - npx parcel index.html

 #  BrowsersList:
     - Its a npm package.
     - Tell the app to be compatibile with older browsers.